 This is just a selection of our favourites

-Benny’s (taxi), Nepalese Chef, C W African experience and the White Horse (taxi), can take large groups comfortably.
+Benny’s (taxi), Nepalese Chef and the White Horse (taxi), can take large groups comfortably.

 outside.
-Similarly, the Vinings is set overlooking the
+Similarly, Veranda Lounge and Greek on the Docks are set overlooking the

-Cafe Rene and Raikes House are steeped in
+Cafe Rene, The Fountain Inn and Raikes House are steeped in

 history and their buildings have lots of character.